ibm-cloud-docs/billing-usage/billing-faq.md

 {: #bandwidth-usage}
 {: faq}

-IBM Cloud systems monitor all inbound and outbound traffic for a server regardless of the type of traffic.
+{{site.data.keyword.cloud_notm}} systems monitor all inbound and outbound traffic for a server regardless of the type of traffic.
 Based on the allocated bandwidth for a server, overages are assessed for excess traffic, which is monitored at the network switch level.
 Monitor your bandwidth usage with bandwidth graphs.
 For information, see [Viewing bandwidth graphs](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs).

 ## How do I prevent bandwidth overages?
 {: #bandwidth-usage-overages}
 {: faq}

-If you have multiple servers provisioned, you can potentially reduce the liklihood of future bandwidth overage charges by pooling your servers' bandwidth.
+If you have multiple servers that are provisioned, you can potentially reduce future bandwidth overage charges by pooling your servers' bandwidth.
 For more information, see [Optimizing your bandwidth usage](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs#bm-optimize-bandwidth-usage).
-Alternatively, you can contact an [IBM Cloud Sales](https://{DomainName}/catalog?contactmodule){: external} representative to request a quote for additional server bandwidth.
+Contact an [IBM Cloud Sales](/catalog?contactmodule){: external} representative to request a quote for additional server bandwidth.

 ## What happens if my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}